profstein/collections-example-inclass/src/index.md

 tags: navItem
 ---
 # {{title}}
 This is the home page.
+Here is where everything is

 ## Blog Posts
+Showing breeze tag only.

 <section class="grid">
 {% for post in collections.breeze %}